 Now, I’m certain that if I saw something that I absolutely loved, this problem would go away.
 But because this decision is one that Paul would have, ultimately, made I find it difficult.
 When I have found something that I think Paul would like aesthetically, it’s priced too high for my frugal ways or it’s so cheaply made that I would be embarrassed to allow a guest to use it.

-Thankfully or luckily (?) having summer guests is looking less likely because I was very near the point of taking my guest straight to the mall from the airport so that they could chose their own bedding.
+Thankfully or luckily (?) having summer guests is looking less likely because I was very near the point of taking my guest straight to the mall from the airport so that they could choose their own bedding.

 I guess the point is this: I feel that I’m ready to make changes, but I am so unsure of my own tastes these days that I don’t know what changes to make.
 I don’t know if I like something because I really like it or because it’s what Paul and I agreed on.
 And, in all honesty, so many of these household aesthetics are things I’ve just never cared about in the past and I can’t get my head around it now.
 After all, before getting married I never purchased any household goods because I always lived in my parents’ house when in the states or in furnished accommodations when in Scotland.
 This is the first time in my life where I have to be a grownup without Paul.